research41/stata-mcp/README.md

 3. Click on the "..." menu
 4. Select "Install from VSIX"
 5. Navigate to and select the downloaded .vsix file

-> Note: The extension also supports Cline's AI capabilities when used within VS Code.
-No additional installation steps are required - just install Cline from the VS Code marketplace to enable its AI features with this extension.

 Starting with version 0.1.8, the extension integrates a fast Python package installer called `uv` to set up the environment.
 If uv is not found on your system, the extension will attempt to install it automatically.